 (Adds comment and updates prices)

-* Death toll from China virus rises to 427
+* Death toll from coronavirus rises to 132 in China

-Gold is considered a safe store of value during economic and political uncertainty.
+Bullion is seen as a safe store of value during times of economic and political turmoil.